Mapping Critical Habitats for Ecosystem-Based Management in California

 Humboldt Bay and the Eel River Estuary make up one of California’s largest estuarine systems, supporting the greatest number of wetland wildlife species between San Francisco Bay and the Columbia River.
-The area’s rich natural, cultural, commercial, and aesthetic resources are threatened by habitat fragmentation, degradation, and loss.
-The 2006 “Northern California Coastal Conservation Needs Assessment” (conducted by the California Coastal Conservancy and its partners) highlighted the need for coastal and marine spatial data to protect resources and support ecosystem-based management (EBM).
+The area’s rich natural resources are threatened by habitat fragmentation, degradation, and loss.
+The 2006 “Northern California Coastal Conservation Needs Assessment” (conducted by the California Coastal Conservancy and its partners) highlighted the need for coastal and marine spatial data useful for resource protection efforts.

 To address the needs identified in the assessment, many partners joined together and worked through the Humboldt Bay Ecosystem-based Management Program to describe and evaluate intertidal and subtidal habitats.
 Their work was aided by the acquisition of high-resolution multispectral imagery in 2009, which was used to generate benthic habitat data.